AcceleratorFramew0rk/infra-starterkit/docs/tfignite.md

 ✅ **Specify the Terraform configuration directory** for execution
 ✅ **Pass custom `-var` values** dynamically
 ✅ **Ensure smooth execution** of `init`, `plan`, and `apply` in one streamlined workflow
+✅ **Specify the config.yaml file location** for prefix and virtual network name and cidr details

 ---